 Mike Dilbeck, CSP

-As a Certified Speaking Professional (CSP), Mike is a leading expert on courage and dignity.
-Through RESPONSE ABILITY, he empowers students to stand up, step in, and speak out for what’s right — to show courage.
-Through DignityU, he empowers students to focus on building others up rather than tearing them down — to honor dignity.
-He is leading these two movements to equip students with the elements and actions necessary to make a positive impact on campus and society, overcome bystander behavior, and honor the value and worth of all human beings.
+As a Certified Speaking Professional (CSP), Mike is a leading expert on courage, dignity and integrity.
+Mike’ mission is to create a world where we all know we are valuable and worthy.
+He empowers students to stand up, step in, and speak out for what’s right — to show courage.
+He empowers students to focus on building others up rather than tearing them down — to honor dignity.
+He empowers students to do what they say they will do and to honor their word — to act with integrity…no matter what!

-Mike is leading a movement to equip students with the strengths and actions necessary to make a positive impact on campus and personal issues, overcome bystander behavior and demonstrate courage!
+Mike is leading social movements to equip students with the strengths and actions necessary to make a positive impact on campus and personal issues by showing courageous leadership, honoring the dignity of others, and acting with integrity.

 “Mike is a professional first, and then dynamic speaker second.
 He earns his credibility by citing research, telling a personal story as a great example of what not to do in a situation, and then provides momentum that builds until the very end.
 Mike was able to help many find their voice.”